Original Program

 NO REAL THING

 That insistence is implicit in Steven’s excessively gloomy evangelicalism turned autocratic and it created the still on-going controversy: he insisted on not using all of Alfred Newman’s score written expressly for the picture and instead used portions of Newman’s music from The Robe.
 But not without sparking virtual war: according to Oscar-winning musical adapter Ken Darby’s 1992 Scarecrow Press book Hollywood Holyland: The Filming and Scoring of TGSET, published after his death, battles erupted over length, the subsequent prunings after the 260 minute premiere and Stevens’ decisions to mangle up some of Newman’s original compositions, including a chorus piece supervised by Darby yanked in favor of Handel’s “Messiah.”
 Infuriated, Newman tried to remove his name from the credits.
 (From one of Film Score Monthly’s chatboard members, “The total recording time for the music was 140 hours, and involved 1,057 musicians and 386 singers.
 There were 35 minutes of music that were rewritten or revised more than once.”
 This member does not include the very expensive fact that it took 23 weeks to record Newman’s compositions.)
-The music, from my perspective, isn’t the only central issue, as there’s Stevens’ lacking sense of proportionality and tempo, about which Shana Alexander in Life quipped “is so stupefying that I felt not uplifted but sandbagged.”
+The music, from my perspective, isn’t the only central issue, as there’s Stevens’ lacking sense of proportionality and disposition, about which Shana Alexander in Life quipped “is so stupefying that I felt not uplifted but sandbagged.”
 In the midst of nature’s wonders as proof of God’s love there are the various and patently phony glass shots, Herod Antipas’s intimate elite guards looking as if they’ve been recuited from a gay leather bar and those annoying flashing mirrors subbing for watery aureoles circling Max’s face.
-Without credit Jean Negulesco and David Lean were asked to direct segments, the latter having helmed the Claude Rains scenes.
+Without credit Jean Negulesco and David Lean were asked to direct segments, the former helming the nativity sequence and the latter doing the Rains & Ferrer scenes.
 In addition to purchasing the drenched-in-black souvenir program, patrons could also buy packets of huge color stills ready for framing to hang in private chapels, a marketing ploy in defiance of Jesus’s cleansing of the temple.
 A box office failure, Greatest Story was named one of the worst movies of its year by the Harvard Lampoon and won its Please-Don’t-Put-Us-Through-DeMille-Again Award.
-Filmed in Ultra-Panavision 70, though for the first three days of shooting 3 strip Cinerama was used; for roadshow engagements, single lens Cinerama projection was, perhaps for the only time, spectacularly utilized.
-Stevens had always been thinking big: during genesis there would be a trade ad promoting his vision in TODD AO and in a CinemaScope 55 ad.
+Filmed in Ultra-Panavision 70, though for the first three days of principal shooting 3 strip Cinerama was used until scrapped and the process was also used for several weeks pre-testing costumes and locations; for roadshow engagements, single lens Cinerama projection was, perhaps for the only time, spectacularly utilized.
+Stevens had always been thinking big: during its genesis there would be a trade ad promoting his vision in TODD AO and in a CinemaScope 55 ad.
 A top candidate for a complete restoration using the under-utilized SmileBox technology.
 (Opening 3/19/1965 at the McVickers, running 29 weeks).

 Oscar nominations for Mellor (who died on set after suffering a heart attack) and Griggs for color cinematography; Newman for musical score—substantially original; Vittorio Nino Novarese and Marjorie Best for color costumes; color art direction-set decoration and for special visual effects.